One Pot Dinner: Mediterranean Chicken Pilaf

 One Pot Chicken Pilaf | DesignMom.com

 The last thing is a smattering of feta, fresh herbs, toasted pine nuts, and a squeeze of fresh lemon juice.
-If we count the minimal slicing and chopping, and simmering time, dinner can be done in like 30 minutes.
-You can’t be that!
+If you count the minimal slicing and chopping, and simmering time, dinner can be done in like 30 minutes.
+You can’t beat that!

 One Pot Chicken Pilaf | DesignMom.com